holuond/uni-4iz470-nlp-tldr-summarizer/docs/index.md

 - Investigate the U matrix - observe what groups of lemmas influence the most significant latent concepts.
 - Evaluate pipeline performance on a multi-node cluster.
 - Find a sentence splitter that has better performance when it comes to quoted sentences.
+- Evaluate the success of the tool using numerous heterogeneous input documents while comparing the results to a large consensus dataset acquired from multiple widely used summarization tools